-The official BART app for trip planning, real time departures, advisories, contactless in-app parking payment, in-app notifications and more;
+The official BART app is for trip planning, real time departures, advisories, contactless in-app parking payment, in-app notifications and more.

-The BART Watch app to discreetly text police dispatch about illegal activity;
+The BART Watch app is used to discreetly text police dispatch about illegal activity.

 The free official BART app is available on both iOS App Store and Google Play Store to provide riders with a more seamless experience in our stations and on our trains.
 The BART App will provide comprehensive information and navigation into one unified platform with personalized preferences.

 The official BART app offers riders end-to-end trip planning, real-time departures with data straight from BART, service advisories, customized in-app notifications, the ability to save your favorite trips and stations, and contactless parking payment.
 The most exclusive features to the BART app that isn’t available on any other third-party app is BART’s Trip Planner offering end-to-end multi-modal trip itineraries.
 It allows BART riders, public transit users, and those who walk, bike or drive to our stations to plug in their starting point and destination to get the most transit-friendly and fastest route.
 The new Trip Planner includes 31 transit operators and provides interactive, personalized itineraries using the many modes of transportation and transit the Bay Area offers.

 The BART app provides many exclusive features which will help answer and respond to some of our riders’ most pressing questions and issues:

 - Real-time departures, schedule timetables, and fare calculator

 - Customized in-app notifications about BART service and announcements